dpilipovic/flansible/README.md

 I also ❤ Flask.

-So once the need and oportunity came up I've decided to create my own Flask powered Ansible UI and API.
+So once the need and opportunity came up I've decided to create my own Flask powered Ansible UI and API.

 Main idea behind it was to popularize use of Ansible for automation tasks within my place of employment.

-With this in mind it became super easy for NOC people in the night shift to act upon various otherwise complex set of operations with a simple click of the button.
+It became super easy for NOC people in the night shift to act upon various otherwise complex set of operations with a simple click of the button.

 It also became easy to better utilize Ansible in CI/CD by making an API call when the new deployment code is ready to call upon a playbook execution.

-Lastly we could also automate things further by writing scripts/apps that would pick up an alert from monitoring and automatically restart an application without waking anybody up.
+Lastly, we could also automate things further by writing scripts/apps that would pick up an alert from monitoring and automatically restart an application without waking anybody up.

-What this application offers is:
+What this application offers are:

-UI with an easy to configure buttons to execute Ansible playbooks and watch their output in a simmilar way like when running it in console.
+UI with an easy to configure buttons to execute Ansible playbooks and watch their output in a similar way like when running it in console.

 UI uses LDAP to login authorized users.
 These users can register their own API users.